MarcoGos/davis_vantage/README.md

 ## Setup

-### Serial or network
+### Protocol
 During the setup of the integration the serial port or the hostname of the weather station needs to be provided.
 When choosing serial a list of possible ports are visible.

 When choosing network, provide a hostname or ip address and port number:

-Example network host: 192.168.0.18:22222
+Example: 192.168.1.8:22222

 If you're not sure about the port number (usually port 22222), then browse to the ip address of the IP logger and look at the port number on the configuration page.

 ### Interval
-Every readout takes up about 2-3 seconds.
-So intervals smaller than 5 seconds are not available.
+Every readout takes up about 1-2 seconds for WeatherLink USB and WeatherLink SER and about 5-6 seconds for WeatherLinkIP.
+The interval shouldn't be lower than the readout time.

 ### Persistent connection
 When getting errors like "Broken pipe", try enabling this setting.
 This keeps the connection to the console or Envoy open between readouts.
+This is a recommended setting when using the WeatherLinkIP.

 ## What to expect?